Skip to main content

 Key Points:

-• The Unified Command Incident Commanders (ICs) on the Twisp River Fire found themselves in a position where they had to build their team as they went, which resulted in less experienced people being asked to take on leadership roles during an extremely complex event.
-Engines were turned over to Assistant Captains; squads were led by less experienced Squad Bosses.
-The current wildfire system does not always have the depth in qualifications to create a Type 3 team without stripping leadership from individual response units.
-If leadership is stripped from a unit, a decision has to be made about how to use the remaining less experienced team members.
-This adds complexity to the IC’s role.
+• The Unified Command Incident Commanders (ICs) on the Twisp River Fire had to build their team as they went, which resulted in multiple people being asked to temporarily serve in leadership roles during an extremely complex event.
+We do not always have the depth in qualifications to create the needed organization without using leadership from responding units.
+When leaders from crews are used to staff the incident management organization, there is a direct impact on the capacity of the crews.

-• Perceptions of safety are influenced by operational experiences where aggressive tactics were successful; each success reduces a field operator’s sense of accident probability or severity.
+• Perceptions of safety may be influenced by experiences where aggressive tactics have been successful.
+Each tactical success influences a field operator’s sense of accident probability.

 Discussion: